Plan your Wi-Fi network with NetSpot Wi-Fi planning tool

 Add walls, windows, and doors, so that NetSpot has plenty of information to accurately simulate how different building materials will impact your WiFi signal.
 This is crucial for generating a reliable wireless network plan.

 Analyze the generated heatmaps to decide if the virtual routers are placed correctly.
-If needed, adjust the positions of your virtual access points and rerun the simulation for improved results.
+If needed, adjust the positions of your virtual access points — simply drag the access points on the map to see what position gives you better coverage.

-Note that a predictive site survey won't count the neighboring WLANs co-channel interference, and the existence of electromagnetic signals from neighboring non-WiFi devices.
-To know more about these RF signals, a manual site survey is to be done.
-You might also want to look into performing an RF site survey for a more comprehensive analysis.
+Note that a predictive survey won't count the neighboring WLANs co-channel interference, and the existence of electromagnetic signals from neighboring non-WiFi devices.
+To know more about these RF signals, a wireless site survey is to be done.

-Keep the following tips in mind when performing a manual site survey:
+Keep the following tips in mind when performing a site survey:

 - It would be ideal if a client was able to detect a signal of -70 dBm or better from one access point and another signal of -75 dBm or better from one or more other points.
 A client will firstly connect to an access point with a stronger signal and as it moves closer to a different AP and the signal there grows stronger the client can switch to the new AP.
 In case there are too many access points with equally strong signals then you can consider thinning them out or lower their Tx power.